wp-plugins/events-manager-wpml/readme.txt

 * Taxonomies
  * Taxonomy translation links aren't going to show in the language switcher unless WPML decides to make SitePress::$wp_query a public property
  * Translation switcher options aren't all going to be reflected in taxonomies as $teplate_args isn't passed to filter icl_ls_languages
+* Ticket names aren't translatable, they remain the same across all translations
+* MultiSite
+ * Event Manager's MultiSite Global Tables Mode will not work as expected, listing events and locations from other sites will not return the correct items (if at all).
+This is due to the architecture of WPML vs. EM when in Global Tables Mode.
 * Custom Booking Forms
  * Pro Booking forms currently aren't translatable, the original ticket names and booking form fields are used.
 * RSS Feeds not translated